-Heat up your next cookout with Spicy Grilled Steak Caponata!
-Classic eggplant caponata + hot peppers & salsa verde + perfectly grilled steak & crumbly cheese = a recipe for late summer salad perfection!
+Heat up your next cookout with some spicy Eggplant Caponata!
+A classic caponata recipe, kicked up with hot peppers & salsa verde + perfectly grilled steak + crumbly cheese = summer salad perfection!

 What do you get when you mix Italian and Mexican cuisines?